jkanev/treetime/README.md

 ### Using pre-compiled Binaries ###

 Go to [github.com/jkanev/treetime/releases/tag/v0.0](https://github.com/jkanev/treetime/releases/tag/v0.0) and download a zipped package for Windows 10, 64 bit, or for Linux 64 bit from there.
+Unzip it into your program directroy and run TreeTime.exe from the new folder.
 Executable bundles have been created with pyinstaller ([www.pyinstaller.org](http://www.pyinstaller.org)).

 Mac users please use the Python code (see below).
 There is no executable for Mac.